Presenting at NSTA Conferences

 I Received a Confirmation E-mail.
 What Should I Do Now?

 Read the confirmation e-mail carefully.
-Your name and affiliation will appear in the program as shown; are they correct?
+Your name and affiliation will appear in the online program as shown; are they correct?
 Are the names and affiliations of your co-presenters correct?
 Did we address your needs for audiovisual equipment correctly?
 Is your room set-up correct?

 If you need a letter to your administrator or supervisor to document your participation as a presenter, please include this information in your e-mail reply.